apache/beam/learning/prompts/code-generation/01_io_kafka.md

         )
         | "Log Data" >> Map(logging.info))
 ```
-For more information on how to use KafkaIO connector with Apache Beam Python SDK see [here](https://beam.apache.org/releases/pydoc/current/apache_beam.io.kafka.html).
+For more information about how to use the KafkaIO connector with the Python SDK for Apache Beam, see the [KafkaIO connector documentation](https://beam.apache.org/releases/pydoc/current/apache_beam.io.kafka.html).

-For performance metrics of KafkaIO connector, see [KafkaIO Performance](https://beam.apache.org/performance/io/kafka/).
+For performance metrics of the KafkaIO connector, see [KafkaIO Performance](https://beam.apache.org/performance/io/kafka/).

-See [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/) for a commmon pattern for parsing pipeline options from command line arguments.
+For samples that show common pipeline configurations to parse pipeline options from command-line arguments, see [Pipeline option patterns](https://beam.apache.org/documentation/patterns/pipeline-options/).